 Advantages and challenges associated with virtual supervision models

-Some of the advantages and challenges of providing virtual supervision are outlined in the table below:
+Advantages and challenges of providing virtual supervision are outlined in the table below:

 Table: Advantages and challenges associated with virtual supervision models